mongodb/docs/source/includes/api/automation-configuration/ssl.rst

      - string
      - Conditional
-     - Absolute file path to the client private key (PEM) file that authenticates the |tls| connection on a Linux or UNIX (including macOS) host.
+     - Absolute file path to the client private key (PEM) file that authenticates the |tls| connection on a Linux or UNIX host.

        |mms| requires either **ssl.autoPEMKeyFilePath** or **ssa.autoPEMKeyFilePathWindows**